mongodb/docs/source/administration/backups.rst

    lvcreate --size 100M --snapshot --name mdb-snap01 /dev/vg0/mongodb

-This command creates a snapshot (with the "``--snapshot`` option) named "``mdb-snap01``" of the "``mongodb``" volume in the "``vg0``" volume group.
+This command creates a lvm snapshot (with the "``--snapshot`` option) named "``mdb-snap01``" of the "``mongodb``" volume in the "``vg0``" volume group.

 This example creates a snapshot named ``mdb-snap01`` located at ``/dev/vg0/mdb-snap01``.
-The location and paths to your systems volume groups and devices may be slightly different on your distributions LVM configuration.
+The location and paths to your systems volume groups and devices may vary slightly depending on your operating system's LVM configuration.

 The snapshot has a cap of at 100 megabytes, because of the parameter "``--size 100M``".
 This size does not reflect the total amount of the